k0rventen/k0rventen.github.io/content/posts/keda-autoscaling.md

 Another great advantage of using a message queue and this approach is that if no messages are in the queue, there is no need to have any worker at idle.

-If we lower the minimum number of workers to 0, and if the queue does not have any messages in the queue for a given period of time, KEDA will simply scale to 0 the workers.
+If we lower the minimum number of workers to 0, and if the queue does not have any messages for a given period of time, KEDA will simply scale to 0 the workers.
 And if a message is pushed to the queue, this will be trigger KEDA to scale up the workers to handle the request.
 That's pretty handy in situations where we want 'on-demand' scaling based on the current load.

 We can tweak the various parameters to improve the responsiveness of the scaling using
 - [the KEDA docs](https://keda.sh/docs/2.6/concepts/scaling-deployments/)